indexdata/yaz4j/README.md

 again restarting Tomcat afterwards.

-Please consult Tomcat documentation for more information on [classloading][6].
+For more information on "classloading", please consult [Tomcat documentation][6] "Class Loader HOW-TO" for your version of Tomcat.

 Windows
 -------